dialvare/MicroShift-OSTreeSystems-blog/README.md

   - Change the *User name* if needed.
   - Set the *Password*.

 When finished, click on the **Begin Installation** button.
 Once completed, reboot the machine.
-Our node is currently running Fedora IoT as its operating system.
-We can use *ssh* to connect to the machine.
+If completed correctly, our node should be running Fedora IoT as its operating system.

+For the next steps, we can use *ssh* to connect to the machine.
 Log in as *root* (we'll need full privilegies to deploy MicroShift) and enter the *password* provided during the installation:

 ````
 ssh -p 3022 root@127.0.0.1
 ````

 ## Deploying MicroShift
 Now, we're ready to proceed with the MicroShift installation.
-We're going to embed MicroShift as part of the base Fedora IoT *rpm-ostree*.
-Let's start by including all needed repositories to embed MicroShift in our Fedora IoT system:
+We're going to embed MicroShift on the Operating System to be part of the base *rpm-ostree*.
+Let's start by including all the required repositories to embed MicroShift in our Fedora IoT system:

 ````
 curl -L -o /etc/yum.repos.d/fedora-modular.repo https://src.fedoraproject.org/rpms/fedora-repos/raw/rawhide/f/fedora-modular.repo